This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 4. A multi-function slow cooker

 Yes, you read that correctly.
-We are recommending a slow cooker over a pressure cooker.
+I am recommending a slow cooker over a pressure cooker.
 Why?
 Food cooked in a slow cooker tastes exponentially better than food cooked in a pressure cooker.
-Also, we prefer a slow cooker with a longer oval shape.
+Also, I prefer a slow cooker with a longer oval shape.
 There is more surface area for browning, plus the shape makes it perfect for cooking roasts.
 But if you are tight on space, pick up a 4 quart or smaller.

 We use our slow cooker year-round.
 In the summer, we love to make pulled pork for BBQ sandwiches or shredded chicken for tacos.
 During the cooler months, we make chili, soups, and stews.